jimenezjose/ElectricGoKart/Dashboard/README.md

 ## Dashboard Display

     The speed of the go kart is fed through a peripheral microcontroller via serial comminication.
+A Raspberry Pi 3 is hosting the Dashboard GUI and reading serial port messages from a microcontroller

 ![Alt Text](https://github.com/jimenezjose/Go_Kart/blob/assets/images/SpeedometerGUI%20screenshot.png)

 #### My Rasberry PI Configuration
-    For completness of documentation, this is how I run the dashboard GUI on startup.
+    For completness of documentation, this is how I run the Raspberrt Pi dashboard GUI on startup.

     Source of [Help](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/all)